(Updated May 27, 2026) Saga IT

 Migrating from R4 to R5 involves several categories of changes:

 Non-breaking changes: R5 adds new resources and new elements to existing resources.
 If your application only uses resources and elements that existed in R4, it will largely work against an R5 server with minimal changes.
-The normative components of R4 (Patient, Observation, REST API) are stable in R5.
+The normative components inherited from R4 remain stable in R5.

 Subscription migration: If you use R4 Subscriptions, you need to migrate to the SubscriptionTopic model.
 This is a structural change, not just a version bump.
 Your subscription management logic needs to be rewritten.